Web-Based Training in Enhanced CBT (CBT-E) for Eating Disorders

 Please read the Information Sheet including eligibility, then read the detail below.

 The website has been developed by the Centre for Research on Eating Disorders at Oxford and its development has been funded by The Wellcome Trust.

 If you have questions related to the detail here please email firstname.lastname@example.org.
 Please note: we receive a large volume of queries, therefore it may take 3-4 weeks before you receive a response.
 Please be patient, we will get back to you as soon as possible.

 Availability of Web-Based Training

 The online training programme in CBT-E is available to any eligible National Health Service (NHS) and Health Service England (HSE) therapist who wants to receive training at no cost.
 Access to the training is funded by Health Education England and Health Service Executive.
-Please email email@example.com using your NHS or HSE staff email address to enquire about free access.
+Click here to register for access.

 - For other therapists who have access to funding for training

 We are charging a relatively small amount for access to support our costs.
 We will keep this cost as low as possible to encourage access.
 The cost will be £250 and this will provide you with full access to all material.
 By paying for this training you will enable to us to continue to offer this service and allow us to provide free access for therapists around the world who do not have any access to funding for training.
 Click here to register for access.